xubingyue/avocadodb/Documentation/Books/Manual/DataModeling/Concepts.md

 then it is safe to compare collections to tables and documents to rows.
 The difference is that in a traditional RDBMS, you have to define columns before you can store records in a table.
 Such definitions are also known as schemas.
-ArangoDB is schema-less, which means that there is no need to define what attributes a document can have.
+AvocadoDB is schema-less, which means that there is no need to define what attributes a document can have.
 Every single document can have a completely different structure and still be stored together with other documents in a single collection.
 In practice, there will be common denominators among the